 Affected parties – Impacts from industrial and commercial facilities will be subject to the proposed standards.
 Currently, DEQ rules do not prohibit a source from causing or contributing to a violation of the standards.
 However, DEQ will be proposing rule amendments to the air quality permitting program in October 2013 that will address the use of Significant Air Quality Impact Levels in demonstrating compliance with the standards by a single source.
 No source will be permitted to cause a violation and any source which violates a National Ambient Air Quality Standard will be subject to enforcement.

-DEQ staff – Air quality permit staff will work with affected sources to review modeling outputs and develop permit conditions to ensure the standards are protected.
-DEQ air quality staff will be responsible for developing air quality monitoring plans for determining compliance with the newly adopted standards.
+DEQ will work with affected sources to review modeling outputs and develop permit conditions to ensure the standards are met.
+DEQ will develop air quality monitoring plans for determining compliance with the newly adopted standards.

 Measuring, sampling, monitoring and reporting

-Affected parties – The regulated community of industrial and commercial sources in the state will be required to model and monitor lead, NO2 and SO2 emissions when permit conditions require.
+DEQ will require affected industrial and commercial sources in to model and monitor lead, nitrogen dioxide and sulfur dioxide emissions.

-DEQ staff - Air quality monitoring staff will compile monitoring data for DEQ’s annual air quality monitoring report.
-Air quality modeling staff will review modeled outcomes of expected concentrations of pollutants for comparison to permit conditions.
+Air quality monitoring staff will review and compile monitoring data for DEQ’s annual air quality monitoring report.

 Systems

-Website – If adopted, DEQ would update the agency website to reflect the adoption of the current NAAQS for NO2, SO2 and lead.
+Website – If adopted, DEQ would update the agency website with the new standards.

 Database – No impact.